Do I need a Forensic Accountant?

 Information on why you may need a Forensic Accountant when going through a divorce action!

-During divorce proceedings, many professionals are usually invited to contribute their expertise to the case to have the desired results at the end of the case.
+During divorce proceedings, many professionals are usually invited to contribute their expertise to the case to have the desired results.
 Among these experts that are sometimes involved is a forensic accountant.
 But what does a forensic accountant do in a divorce case?

 Sometimes, the most difficult aspects of a divorce case are the determination of a spouse’s true income and the classification of assets into marital property and separate property and their values.
 A forensic accountant can make a determination as to these various aspects.